tradingstrategy-ai/docs/source/glossary.rst

         The latest version, Aave v3, was launched in 2023.
         Aave has an :term:`ERC-20` token `AAVE <https://tradingstrategy.ai/trading-view/ethereum/tokens/0x7fc66500c84a76ad7e9c93437bfc5ac33e2ddae9>`__.

+        As the writing of this, Aave has been deployed several blockchains, including Ethereum, Polygon, Arbitrum and Optimism.

         See also

         - :term:`Decentralised finance`